Whistleblower & Qui Tam

-People on the inside often see things that remain invisible to outsiders.
-When they decide to say something by filing a whistleblower claim, they deserve every incentive and protection the law affords them.
+When a citizen takes a stand against such corruption by filing a whistleblower claim, they deserve every incentive and protection the law affords them.

 If you’re considering filing a qui tam or whistleblower lawsuit, our whistleblower lawyers can advise you of your rights and what steps to take next.
 Please contact us to schedule a free case review.

-The United States has a strong tradition of enacting whistleblower laws.
-These laws ensure that whistleblower disclosures are properly assessed and investigated, and that those who make them are not subject to whistleblower retaliation.
-Some of them offer monetary incentives for individuals who make protected disclosures.
+United States whistleblower laws ensure that disclosures are properly assessed and investigated, and that those who report them are not subject to retaliation.
+Some whistleblower laws offer monetary incentives for individuals who make protected disclosures.
 Many government agencies and industries have their own version of a whistleblower program.